f5devcentral/f5-beacon/docs/useCases/bigipObjects.md

 # BIG-IP Object Health

 Most application data paths travel through an ADC controller.
-These controllers calculate health on their own many times using monitors towards the internal orgin servers.
+These controllers calculate health on their own, many times using monitors towards the internal orgin servers.
 Once you connect your BIG-IP environment into Beacon you can then associate applications with specific objects such as **Virtual-Servers** and **Pools**.
 The health of the Beacon component will default to the health of the BIG-IP object.
 - Map a BIG-IP Virtual-Server to a Beacon Component within an application.
 - Map a BIG-IP Pool to a Beacon Component within an application.